a-a-hofmann/AppliedSecLab/README.md

 Replace test public key in Resource Servers `application.properties` with the one in `junk.txt`.
 Change `OAuth2Config.java` class to reflect the change.
 Don't forget to delete `junk.txt` afterwards.

+## Clean up before handing-in

+- Make sure to remove Spring devtools (remove from maven and then clean install).
+- Set a good pwd for all keystores.
+- Switch embedded db with MySQL, remove DB web console.
+- Check any default credentials